magento/devdocs/src/cloud/project/privatelink-service.md

    -  **Customer** verifies the connection to and from the Magento VPC.

-## Customer set up for bidirectional PrivateLink communication
+## Customer set up for bidirectional PrivateLink connections

 The customer VPC must have a the following resources available to support bidirectional PrivateLink connections: